Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption: Introduction

 In this work, we provide experimental characterization of the hot carrier dynamics and their coupling to the lattice via broadband extreme ultraviolet (XUV) transient absorption measurements at the \TeN{} edge of Te thin films.
 The core-level transitions from the Te $4d$ shell to the Fermi level probe the carriers in the valence band structure, changes to the lattice, and transient modification of the electronic structure with few-femtosecond resolution.
+An example of possible pump and probe transitions in our experiment are shown in \Fig{\ref{figure:TA_map}}(d) over a portion of the band structure.
 We: (1) track the carrier thermalization and cooling processes, (2) characterize coherent coupling of the lattice and electronic degrees of freedom, and (3) measure the photo-induced lattice distortion coupled to the electronic structure.
 By exciting Te with a few-femtosecond laser pulse that spans visible to NIR wavelengths (500-1000\,nm), at carrier densities around \cd{d21}, we observe the generation of hot holes and electrons in the electronic band structure and coherent excitation of the \Ag{} phonon mode.
-The high energy carriers rapidly thermalize through electron-electron ($<$5\,fs) and electron-phonon (0.15(1)\,ps) scattering to a hot Fermi-Dirac distribution and subsequently cool over the course of 1.60(2)\,ps.
+The high energy carriers rapidly thermalize through electron-electron and electron-phonon (196(8)\,fs) scattering to a hot Fermi-Dirac distribution and subsequently cool over the course of 1.59(3)\,ps.
 Due to coupling between electronic and lattice degrees of freedom, excitation of the \Ag{} mode coherently modulates the temperature of the hot carriers with an observed nearly $\pi$ phase difference between the hot carriers the phonon-driven displacement.
 We attribute this to a variation of the electronic heat capacity as Te becomes more metallic when the structure is symmetrized by the \Ag{} mode.
 This coherent anti-correlation between phonon excursion and carrier temperature, predicted by Giret \etal{} \cite{Giret2011} and previously observed in the A7 semimetals \cite{Geneaux2021,Drescher2023} and CDW materials \cite{ZhangPNAS2020}, is also now observed in a degenerate semiconductor.
-Further, we measure a long-lived distortion of the lattice along the \Ag{} phonon mode coordinate that decays over 31(2)\,ps.
-This is consistent with the hypothesis that carrier recombination times in Te \cite{ZhuoPRB2024} determine the lifetime of the metastable phase.
-Lastly, we resolve the spectral phase of the coherent phonon, which provides insight into the effects of hot carrier relaxation in the generation of the \Ag{} phonon and identify a $-0.51(3) \pi$\,rad phase at the frequency attributed to weak excitation of the \Eg{} phonon.
+Further, we measure a long-lived distortion of the lattice along the \Ag{} phonon mode coordinate that decays over 33(5)\,ps.
+This is consistent with the hypothesis that carrier recombination times in Te \cite{ZhuoPRB2024} determine the lifetime of the excited lattice configuration.
+Lastly, we resolve the spectral phase of the coherent phonon, which provides insight into the effects of hot carrier relaxation in the generation of the \Ag{} phonon.